MojosBeans100/CI-MS5-loveplants/README.md

 In this website, a lot of text content is sourced from other websites which have more expertise in terms of houseplants.
 Any content which was not written by the developer is cited by providing a reference to the webpage.

 5. Add relevant links to other parts of the site to keep users exploring more content
+- Users are linked to the 'Care' page from the product detail page
+-

 6. Providing links to Privacy Policy and T&Cs to convey trustworthiness to the user.
 The following websites were used to generate generic documents.
 [Terms and Conditions generator](https://www.termsandconditionsgenerator.com/)